freebsd/freebsd-quarterly/2020q4/nfsovertls.md

 been committed to the head/current kernel and will be in FreeBSD13.
-The daemons can now be built from a port that depends upon the security/openssl-devel port of Openssl3 that includes patches for support of the ktls.
+The daemons can now be built from a port that depends upon the security/openssl-devel port of Openssl3 that includes patches for support of ktls.
-The port for the daemons is called sysutils/nfs-over-tls and should be committed to /usr/ports soon.
+The port for the daemons is called sysutils/nfs-over-tls and should be committed to the ports framework soon.
 In the meantime, the port can easily be fetched, as described in https://people.freebsd.org/~rmacklem/nfs-over-tls-setup.txt.